Herbert, Lock like throwing deep but only one is successful - WHIZ News

 COVID CONCERNS

-Both teams are dealing with a player testing positive for COVID-19.
+Both teams are dealing with a player testing positive for the coronavirus.
 The Chargers placed guard Ryan Groy on the league’s COVID-19 reserve list Thursday and canceled practice.
-The Broncos canceled Friday’s workout after learning of a positive test from a player.
+The Broncos canceled Friday’s workout after learning of a positive test from starting right guard Graham Glasgow.

 Denver O-line coach Mike Munchak has been out since Wednesday because of COVID-19 concerns, although coach Vic Fangio wouldn’t say if Munchak or somebody close to him was infected.